School Arts Team

 Performances: A music, theatre, or dance performance can be presented by students to highlight their achievements in these arts.
 Performances may occur at a school arts night, during the school day, or at a more formal evening performance for parents and the community.
 Particular attention should be paid to the aesthetic experience of audiences.
 The aesthetic impact of a performance could be increased by using interesting and appropriate venues throughout the school (e.g., a classroom emptied of desks, a hallway, a foyer, a playground, etc.).

-Exhibitions/Galleries: Students’ art work can be displayed in common areas such as hallways, cafeteria, and display cases, or perhaps a classroom or media center can be transformed for a short time into an art gallery for parents and students to enjoy during a school’s Arts Week or at an evening event such as Back to School night or School Arts Night.
+Exhibitions/Galleries: Students’ art work can be displayed in common areas such as hallways, cafeterias, and display cases, or perhaps a classroom or media center can be transformed for a short time into an art gallery for parents and students to enjoy during a school’s Arts Week or at an evening event such as Back-to-School Night or School Arts Night.
 Meaningful arts education yields powerful aesthetic artifacts—worth showcasing, worth sharing, and worth celebrating.

 PUBLICIZE AND PROMOTE ARTS EVENTS